Heavy Drinking on the Digestive Excretory System

 • Urethra: This tube is connected to the bladder.
 It moves urine out of the body.

-The Impact of Alcohol & Drugs on the Excretory System
+The Effects of Alcohol on the Excretory System

-The Short-Term Effects of Alcohol on the Digestive System
+The Effects of Alcohol on the Digestive System

 Alcohol enters your bloodstream quickly and can start impacting your mind and body within 10 minutes of taking a drink.
 Your liver can only metabolize a little alcohol at a time, and the rest remains in your bloodstream for the time being.